yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `auxiliary_models`: Additional models used for custom workflows.
 - `eval_interval`: Interval (in steps) for evaluating the model.
 - `eval_on_startup`: Whether to evaluate the model on startup.
 More precisely, at step 0 with the original model, so it will not be triggered when restarting.
-- `runner_num`: (*Deprecated*) Number of parallel workflow runners.

 ---

 ## Synchronizer Configuration

 Controls how model weights are synchronized between trainer and explorer.
+Please refer to {ref}`Synchronizer in Trinity-RFT <Synchronizer>` for more details.

 ```yaml
 synchronizer: